AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 1. Tap **[!UICONTROL Save]**.
 The newly created profile appears in the list of available profiles.

-## Editing or deleting Dynamic Media image profiles {#editing-or-deleting-image-profiles}
+## Editing or deleting Dynamic Media Image Profiles {#editing-or-deleting-image-profiles}

 1. Tap the AEM logo and navigate to **[!UICONTROL Tools > Assets > Image Profiles]**.
-1. Select the image profile you want to edit or remove.
+1. Select the Image Profile that you want to edit or remove.
 To edit it, select **[!UICONTROL Edit Image Processing Profile]**.
 To remove it, select **[!UICONTROL Delete Image Processing Profile]**.

    ![chlimage_1-254](assets/chlimage_1-254.png)

 1. If editing, save the changes.
 If deleting, confirm that you want to remove the profile.

-## Applying a Dynamic Media image profile to folders {#applying-an-image-profile-to-folders}
+## Applying a Dynamic Media Image Profile to folders {#applying-an-image-profile-to-folders}

-When you assign an image profile to a folder, any subfolders automatically inherit the profile from its parent folder.
-This means that you can assign only one image profile to a folder.
+When you assign an Image Profile to a folder, any subfolders automatically inherit the profile from its parent folder.
+This workflow means that you can assign only one Image Profile to a folder.
 As such, consider carefully the folder structure of where you upload, store, use, and archive assets.

-If you assigned a different image profile to a folder, the new profile overrides the previous profile.
+If you assigned a different Image Profile to a folder, the new profile overrides the previous profile.
 The previously existing folder assets remain unchanged.
 The new profile is applied on the assets that are added to the folder later.

-Folders that have a profile assigned to it are indicated in the user interface by the name of the profile appearing in the card.
+Folders that have a profile assigned to it are indicated in the user interface by the profile's name appearing in the card.

-When you add smart crop to an existing image profile, you need to re-trigger the [DAM Update Asset workflow](assets-workflow.md) if you want to generate crops for existing assets in your asset repository.
+When you add smart crop to an existing Image Profile, you must retrigger the [DAM Update Asset workflow](assets-workflow.md) if you want to generate crops for existing assets in your asset repository.

-You can apply image profiles to specific folders or globally to all assets.
+You can apply Image Profiles to specific folders or globally to all assets.

-### Applying Dynamic Media image profiles to specific folders {#applying-image-profiles-to-specific-folders}
+### Applying Dynamic Media Image Profiles to specific folders {#applying-image-profiles-to-specific-folders}

-You can apply an image profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
-This section describes how to apply image profiles to folders both ways.
+You can apply an Image Profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
+This section describes how to apply Image Profiles to folders both ways.

 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

-#### Applying Dynamic Media image profiles to folders from Profiles user interface {#applying-image-profiles-to-folders-from-profiles-user-interface}
+#### Applying Dynamic Media Image Profiles to folders from Profiles user interface {#applying-image-profiles-to-folders-from-profiles-user-interface}

 1. Tap the AEM logo and navigate to **[!UICONTROL Tools > Assets > Image Profiles]**.
-1. Select the image profile that you want to apply to a folder or multiple folders.
+1. Select the Image Profile that you want to apply to a folder or multiple folders.

    ![chlimage_1-255](assets/chlimage_1-255.png)

 1. Tap **[!UICONTROL Apply Processing Profile to Folder(s)]** and select the folder or multiple folders you want use to receive the newly uploaded assets and tap/click **[!UICONTROL Apply]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

-#### Applying Dynamic Media image profiles to folders from Properties {#applying-image-profiles-to-folders-from-properties}
+#### Applying Dynamic Media Image Profiles to folders from Properties {#applying-image-profiles-to-folders-from-properties}

 1. Tap the AEM logo and navigate to **[!UICONTROL Assets]**.
-Then navigate to the parent folder of the folder to which you want to apply an image profile.
+Then navigate to the parent folder of the folder to which you want to apply an Image Profile.
 1. On the folder, tap the check mark to select it and then tap **[!UICONTROL Properties]**.
 1. Tap the **[!UICONTROL Image Profiles]** tab.
 From the **[!UICONTROL Profile Name]** drop-down list, select the profile, then tap **[!UICONTROL Save & Close]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

    ![chlimage_1-256](assets/chlimage_1-256.png)

-### Applying an Dynamic Media image profile globally {#applying-an-image-profile-globally}
+### Applying a Dynamic Media Image Profile globally {#applying-an-image-profile-globally}

-In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into AEM assets in any folder has the selected profile applied.
+In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into AEM Assets in any folder has the selected profile applied.

-**To apply an Dynamic Media image profile globally**:
+**To apply a Dynamic Media Image Profile globally**:

 1. Do one of the following: